 Magnet Award Designation

-We are delighted to announce that The Mount Sinai Hospital has received the prestigious American Nurses Credentialing Center (ANCC) Magnet Award for an additional four years.
-Magnet designation is considered the gold standard for nursing excellence.
+The Mount Sinai Hospital has received the prestigious American Nurses Credentialing Center (ANCC) Magnet Award, which is considered the gold standard for nursing excellence.
 The coveted Magnet Award is the nation's highest recognition for nursing excellence.
 First awarded in 2004, The Mount Sinai Hospital is the first full-service hospital in New York City to receive re-designation.
 Only 2% of hospitals in the nation have received magnet re-designation.

 Expertise and Focus on Patient